snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Grid issue has been resolved to display schedule ride entry page.
 As, we have used Http Get & Post methods in web configuration and values getting displayed.

 Doing research on Back4App to connect with our project.
 As, it is a centralized database.
 Have to check whether the connection string would work.

+Resolve the webservice issue by passing protocols in the webconfig.
+Now able to see the Schedules ride entries in a grid format on separate screen